MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sign-in-teams.md

     > [!NOTE]
     > Skipping or ignoring user name pre-fill for user names that end in ".local" or ".corp" is on by default, so you don't need to set a registry key to turn these off.

-### Microsoft Teams sign-on to another account on a Domain Joined computer
+### Microsoft Teams sign-in to another account on a domain-joined computer

 Users on domain-joined computer may not be able to sign in to Teams with another account in the same Active Directory domain.

-## macOS users and Microsoft Teams sign-on prompts
+## macOS users and Microsoft Teams sign-in prompts

 On macOS, Teams will prompt users to enter their username and credentials and may prompt for multifactor authentication depending on your organization's settings.
 Once users enter their credentials, they won't be required to provide them again.
 From that point on, Teams automatically starts whenever they're working on the same computer.

-## Microsoft Teams sign-on for iOS and Android users
+## Microsoft Teams sign-in for iOS and Android users

 Upon sign in, mobile users will see a list of all the Microsoft 365 accounts that are either currently signed-in or were previously signed-in on their device.
 Users can tap on any of the accounts to sign in.
 There are two scenarios for mobile sign in:

-1. If the selected account is currently signed in to other Office 365 or Microsoft 365 apps, then the user will be taken straight to Teams.
+1. If the selected account is currently signed in to other Office 365 or Microsoft 365 apps, then the user is taken straight to Teams.
 There's no need for the user to enter their credentials.

-2. If user isn't signed in to their Microsoft 365 account anywhere else, they will be asked to provide single-factor or multifactor authentication (SFA or MFA), depending on what your organization has configured for mobile sign-in policies.
+2. If the user isn't signed in to their Microsoft 365 account anywhere else, they're asked to provide single-factor or multifactor authentication (SFA or MFA), depending on what your organization configured for mobile sign-in policies.

 > [!NOTE]
 > For users to experience the sign on experience as described in this section, their devices must be running Teams for iOS version 2.0.13 (build 2020061704) or later, or Teams for Android version 1416/1.0.0.2020061702 or later.